enieber/re-newsletter/README.md

 # Re Newsletter

-Re Newsletter is created to bring together news or nice findings about ReasonML, OCaml and ReScript.
+Re Newsletter was created to bring together news or nice findings about ReasonML, OCaml and ReScript.

 ## To contribuite